 --channel argument to instruct the Supervisor to use a different channel for the purposes of continuous deployment:

-An exported tarball package contains the Habitat client/binary as well as dependencies specified by your artifact.
+An exported tarball package contains the Chef Habitat client/binary as well as dependencies specified by your artifact.

 After deploying the tarball to your target server, extract the contents to the root filesystem (

 You can instruct the Supervisor to run packages from an exported tarball: